 - record of honors

-TIP: Let us know if you have done something cool with math recently!
+TIP: Let us know if you have done something interesting with math recently!

 How to apply

 Applications are accepted via catalyst twice each year.
 The deadline is the end of the day (5:00pm Pacific Time) on January 15 and September 15.
-To complete the application you will need to select a degree option and a brief (1000 character) statement about why you want to be a math major.
-There is an optional paragraph available to provide additional information (e.g. extenuating circumstances).
+To complete the application you will need to select a degree option and write a brief personal statement.

 If you'd like to meet with an Advisor, visit the Student Services Office, Padelford C-36.
 Advising drop-in hours are generally Monday - Friday, 9:30-11:30am and 1:30 - 3:30pm during Autumn, Winter and Spring Quarters.
 Summer hours will vary, it's a good idea to check on summer hours, 206-543-6830.